keybase/bot-sshca/docs/contributing.md

 ## Integration Tests

 This project contains integration tests that can be run via `./integrationTest.sh`.
 The integration tests depend on docker and docker-compose.
-The first time you run them, they will walk you through creating two new accounts to be used in the tests.
+The first time you run them, they will walk you through creating two new live keybase accounts to be used in the tests.
 The credentials for these accounts will be stored in `tests/env.sh`.